 Don’t be afraid to borrow, but don’t sit on debt for too long

 Borrowing isn’t as bad as you might think.
-Indeed, it is often necessary part of family finances.
+Indeed, it is often a necessary part of family finances.
 The key is to know when and where to borrow and to have a proper plan for paying off that debt.

 Whenever you encounter a situation where borrowing seems like a good idea, consider your options.
 Do you have to borrow?
 If you do, what are the different options available to you?
 Ensure you understand the terms your lender is suggestion – the payback rate, interest rate, and repayment schedule are especially crucial to understand.